rebelsky/csc207c/_labs/exceptions.md

 ### Exercise 6: Throwing exceptions

 a.
-Extend `smallerQuadraticRoot` so that it throws an exception if `a` is 0.
+Extend `smallerRoot` so that it throws an exception if `a` is 0.
 For example,

 ```
     if (a == 0) {